The Sixth Man (novel)

-The Sixth Man is a crime fiction novel by American writer David Baldacci.
-The book was initially published on April 19, 2011 by Grand Central Publishing.
+The Sixth Man is a crime fiction novel by American writer David Baldacci, initially published on April 19, 2011 by Grand Central Publishing.
 This is the fifth installment in the King and Maxwell book series.

 Plot summary

 Sean King and Michelle Maxwell are called to help Edgar Roy, an alleged serial killer awaiting trial.
 Roy faces almost certain conviction.
 Roy’s attorney, Sean’s friend and mentor Ted Bergin, is set to meet with King and Maxwell to help work the case.
 But their investigation is derailed when Sean and Michelle find Bergin murdered on a quiet highway in New England.
 King and Maxwell uncover a secret government program which uses analysts to examine the combined intelligence government channels and offer strategic advice.
 Roy was the top such analyst.
 King and Maxwell are aided by Roy's half sister, a former spy.
 The trio uncover a conspiracy by the Secretary of Homeland Security to shut down the program and have Roy executed.
 The novel ends with Michelle waking from a coma after the final battle and Sean realizing how much their relationship meant to him.